plugorgau/plugorgau.github.io/pages/about/about.md

 *   Encourage our members to share their experiences and expert knowledge
 *   Make contacts within the local IT industry
 *   Make new friends and business contacts.
-*   Enabling novice's to connect with technical experts.
+*   Enable novices to connect with technical experts.

 PLUG runs monthly events throughout the year including:
 *   Speakers and Lightning Talks